 Creating materials and devices for "energy harvesting" and "energy saving" are among AIMR's final goals.
 To this end, AIMR set up a target project "Core Technology for Nano Energy Devices," and promoted development of new materials and devices.
 One step is breaking down the theoretical Shockley-Queisser (S-Q) limit in Si-based solar cell efficiency with a quantum dot (QD).
 The well-aligned QD superlattice is expected to form minibands between the valence band and the conduction band, inducing an extra two-photon-transition.
 AIMR researchers confirmed the efficacy of this strategy and with theoretical simulations, predicted that they could realize a maximum efficiency of 50.3%.
 AIMR also promoted development of new complex hydrides for energy conversion, storage, and transport.
-In particular, AIMR researchers focused on ABX3 perovskites, succeeding in elucidating their formation process using in situ synchrotron X-ray diffraction measurements for the first time ever.
-The three-step reaction they discovered is a leap for future applications.
-(Papers underscoring the research achievement above and their brief account: [Appendix 2-1] 33, 34 Published in Nanotechnology, Applied Physics Letters)
+Researchers from AIMR discovered an excellent ion conductivity of a sodium-based complex hydride, Na2B10H10, highly promising for use as a solid electrolyte in rechargeable batteries.
+(Papers underscoring the research achievement above and their brief account: [Appendix 2-1] 33, 34 Published in Nanotechnology, Advanced Materials)